Abelian networks IV. Dynamics of nonhalting networks: Definition of abelian networks

 \section{Definition of abelian networks}

 Let $G=(V(G),E(G))$ be a directed graph (or a \emph{digraph} for short), which may have self-loops and multiple edges.
 We will write $V$ and $E$ instead of $V(G)$ and $E(G)$ if the digraph $G$ is evident from the context.
+An \emph{outgoing edge} of $v$ is an edge with source vertex $v$, and the \emph{outdegree} $\outdeg(v)$ of $v$ is the number of outgoing edges of $v$.
+We denote by $\Out(v)$ the set of outgoing edges of $v$.
+An \emph{out-neighbor} of $v$ is the target vertex of an outgoing edge of $v$.
+The \emph{indegree} and the \emph{in-neighbors} of $v$ are defined analogously.

-In an \emph{abelian network} $\Net$ with underlying digraph $G$, each vertex $v \in V$ has a \emph{processor} $\PP_v$, which is an automaton with input alphabet $A_v$ and (nonempty) state space $Q_v$.
-The data specifying the automaton are: \begin{enumerate} \item A \emph{transition function} $T_a:Q_v\to Q_v$ for each $a \in A_v$; and \item A \emph{message-passing function} $T_{e}: Q_v \times A_v \to A_u^*$ for each edge $e=(v,u)$, \end{enumerate} where $A_u^*$ denotes the free monoid of all finite words in the alphabet $A_u$.
-In the event that the processor $\PP_v$ in state $q \in Q_v$ processes a letter $a \in A_v$, the automaton transitions to the state $T_a(q)$ and sends the message $T_{e}(q,a)$ to $\PP_u$.
+In an \emph{abelian network} $\Net$ with underlying digraph $G$, each vertex $v \in V$ has a \emph{processor} $\PP_v$, which is an automaton with (nonempty) input alphabet $A_v$ and (nonempty) state space $Q_v$.
+The data specifying the automaton are: \begin{enumerate} \item A \emph{transition function} $T_a:Q_v\to Q_v$ for each $a \in A_v$; and \item A \emph{message-passing function} $T_{e}: Q_v \times A_v \to A_u^*$ for each edge $e$ directed from $v$ to $u$, \end{enumerate} where $A_u^*$ denotes the free monoid of all finite words in the alphabet $A_u$.
+In the event that the processor $\PP_v$ in state $q \in Q_v$ processes a letter $a \in A_v$, the automaton transitions to the state $T_a(q)$ and sends the message $T_{e}(q,a)$ to $\PP_u$ for each edge $e$ directed from $v$ to $u$.